kohlidevops/Jenkins-Zero-To-Hero/README.md

 <img width="990" alt="Screenshot 2023-02-01 at 11 14 13 AM" src="https://user-images.githubusercontent.com/43399466/215961440-3f13f82b-61a2-4117-88bc-0da265a67fa7.png">

+## Jenkins Master Slave Architecture

+1. Jenkins master-slave architecture is a way to distribute workloads in Jenkins.
+2. In simple terms, it’s like having a boss (master node) and assistants (slave nodes) in a company.
+3. The boss manages and coordinates tasks, while the assistants handle the actual work.

+### Benefits

+1. It improves performance and scalability.
+2. The workload is divided among multiple machines, allowing tasks to be executed simultaneously.
+3. This speeds up the overall process and enables handling larger workloads.
+4. If the master node fails, the slave nodes can continue working independently.
+This ensures that the development and deployment processes are not disrupted.
+5. Different slave nodes can be configured with specific software, hardware, or operating systems to handle specific tasks.

 ## Jenkins Architecture - Difference between Worker node as slave and docker container as slave

 ![image](https://github.com/kohlidevops/Jenkins-Zero-To-Hero/assets/100069489/9029dab5-55b2-4bbb-9aad-3ceabbf56f6a)

+### Permanent Slaves

+1. A permanent slave in Jenkins master-slave architecture is a dedicated machine that is always available to perform tasks assigned by the master node.
+2. Permanent slaves have fixed resources and are useful for consistent workloads or when specific hardware or software configurations are required.
+3. They are just like VM running on your HostOS, which consumes a lot of physical resources.

+### Dynamic Slaves

+1. Dynamic slaves are more like on-demand assistants.
+2. They are created when needed and released when the work is done.
+3. Dynamic slaves can be provisioned on different machines, including virtual machines or containers, depending on the workload.
+4. They provide flexibility and adaptability to handle varying workloads.

 ### Challenges with Worker node as Slave